-- High precision and accuracy (short range mode). - or - - Maximum sensitivity at the expense of larger distance noise (long range mode).
+- High precision and accuracy (short-range mode). - or - - Maximum sensitivity at the expense of larger distance noise (long-range mode).

-The native unambiguous range is 6.25m for short range mode and 25m for long range mode.
-It is extended by a factor of eight to 50m and 200m, respectively, if the dual frequency mode is selected.
+The native unambiguous range is 6.25m for short-range mode and 12.5m for long-range mode.
+It is extended by a factor of eight to 50m and 100m, respectively, if the dual frequency mode is selected.
 Dual frequency mode is supported for frame rates up to 100 Hz.

-By default, the long range mode is selected with dual frequency mode enabled.
-Figure 8 through Figure 11 and Figure 14 through Figure 17 show the typical precision values as a function of target distance and target remission (4% for deep black, 8% for metallic black, 18% for gray, and 90% for white) at different ambient light intensities and range modes.
-In case of ambient light, both precision as well as the maximum usable range are degraded as shown in Figure 12 and Figure 18.
+By default, the short-range mode is selected with dual frequency mode enabled.
+Figure 8 through Figure 11 and Figure 14 through Figure 17 show the typical precision values as a function of target distance and target remission (4% for deep black, 8% for metallic black, 18% for gray, and 90% for white) for both range modes.
 By changing the sensor configuration in the software, this limit can be further increased if required, on the expense of precision and maximum possible frame rates.
 The following general trends apply to all scenarios: